katharsis-project/katharsis-framework/README.md

 ## Documentation and examples
 Documentation, along with example projects and project details are available on project website  [katharsis.io](http://katharsis.io)

+## Contributing

+Please submit pull-requests for new features and/or bugs.

+The project uses `git flow` development wher `master` branch builds the latest stable release and `develop` contains the latest features getting worked on and soon to be released.
+Please make pull requests on `develop` branch.

+Git flow tools and detailed description is available at [git flow](https://github.com/nvie/gitflow) .

 ## Chat
 Need to directly talk to us?
 Write on gitter: